-The Board remains confident that the joint venture will achieve its optimum operating capacity and generate profits in the near future.
-The Board is optimistic on the prospects of the joint venture with Yihai Kerry Investments Co.
-Ltd. in our quest to gain a foothold in the China market and tap into the country's high GDP growth and demand for our products.
+The Board remains confident that the jointly controlled entity will achieve its optimum operating capacity and be profitable in the near future.
+The Board is optimistic on the prospects of the joint venture with Yihai Kerry Investments Co., Ltd. in China where the market holds tremendous growth and profitability potential for our products.